 Along comes an accident.
 Even if the effects of the injury seem excessive, the negligent party faces liability to the injured person for aggravation of the condition.
 The person was humming along in life symptom free, and as long as medical evidence shows the extent of damage caused, the defendant is responsible.

-Here is an actual jury instruction:
+Here’s an actual jury instruction:

 “Damages should be awarded for all injuries caused by the accident even if the injuries caused by the accident were more severe than could have been foreseen because of plaintiff’s prior physical condition or a preexisting medical condition was aggravated by the accident.
 If it is found that the plaintiff did have a preexisting condition that was aggravated by the defendant’s negligence, then the defendant is responsible for any aggravation caused by the accident.”

 Medical narrative must clearly document the previous condition and state, by a preponderance of the evidence, what ongoing symptoms are caused.
 Of course insurance companies and their lawyers will claim “independent” medical review shows the symptoms would have been there anyhow.
+More on Independent Medical Examinations here.

 The eggshell skull doctrine traces its origins back to English common law cases where a plaintiff with an “eggshell skull” suffers death as a result of a defendant’s negligence where a normal person would only suffer a bump on the head.
-The law is still good, cited with authority well into the 21st Century.
+The law still exists, cited with authority well into the 21st Century.